 Your risk for a brain aneurysm is about average.
 Fortunately, you may be able to reduce the risk of rupture.
 Lifestyle changes can have a powerful effect.
-Brain aneurysms affect about 2 percent of Americans, and over the course of the average U.S. woman's lifetime, the risk of developing a brain aneurysm is about 9 per 1,000.

 While up to 12 million Americans may have a brain aneurysm, fewer than one percent of these aneurysms rupture each year.